travelgateX/documentation-site/content/travelgatex/release-notes/breaking-changes.md

 {{% release-notes-container type="u"%}}
 - Removal of `useContext` from `HotelSettingsInput`.
 Reason: Redundant..
 Deprecated on 2017-12-12.**To be removed soon**.
 - Removal of `connectUser` from `HotelSettingsInput`.
 Reason: Redundant..
 Deprecated on 2018-03-19.**To be removed soon**.
+- Removal of `distribute` from `AddOns`.
+Reason: You can find it in distribution AddOn.
+Deprecated on 2018-05-21.**To be removed soon**.
+- Removal of `error` from `Member`.
+Reason: Sustituted by adviseMessage.
+Deprecated on 2018-08-22.Expected removal on 2018-11-20.
+- Removal of `error` from `Operation`.
+Reason: Sustituted by adviseMessage.
+Deprecated on 2018-08-22.Expected removal on 2018-11-20.
+- Removal of `error` from `Organization`.
+Reason: Sustituted by adviseMessage.
+Deprecated on 2018-08-22.Expected removal on 2018-11-20.
+- Removal of `error` from `Product`.
+Reason: Sustituted by adviseMessage.
+Deprecated on 2018-08-22.Expected removal on 2018-11-20.
-- Removal of `organization` from `PaymentXBookingInfoFilterInput`.
-Reason: Please use PaymentXBookingInfoCriteriaInput.
-Deprecated on 2018-08-03.Expected removal on 2018-11-01.
+- Removal of `error` from `Resource`.
+Reason: Sustituted by adviseMessage.
+Deprecated on 2018-08-22.Expected removal on 2018-11-20.
-- Removal of `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
-Reason: Please use PaymentXBookingInfoCriteriaInput.
-Deprecated on 2018-08-03.Expected removal on 2018-11-01.
+- Removal of `error` from `Role`.
+Reason: Sustituted by adviseMessage.
+Deprecated on 2018-08-22.Expected removal on 2018-11-20.
-- Removal of `bookingReference` from `PaymentXBookingInfoFilterInput`.
-Reason: Please use PaymentXBookingInfoCriteriaInput.
-Deprecated on 2018-08-03.Expected removal on 2018-11-01.
+- Removal of `error` from `API`.
+Reason: Sustituted by adviseMessage.
+Deprecated on 2018-08-22.Expected removal on 2018-11-20.
 - Removal of `error` from `Group`.
 Reason: Sustituted by adviseMessage.
 Deprecated on 2018-08-01.Expected removal on 2018-10-30.
-- Removal of `distribute` from `AddOns`.
-Reason: You can find it in distribution AddOn.
-Deprecated on 2018-05-21.Expected removal on 2018-08-19.
 {{% / release-notes-container %}}
-### 2018-08-14
+### 2018-08-28
 {{% release-notes-container type="r"%}}
 - Removed `organization` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
 Deprecated on 2018-08-03 .
 - Removed `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
 Deprecated on 2018-08-03 .
 - Removed `bookingReference` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
 Deprecated on 2018-08-03 .
 {{% / release-notes-container %}}
+### 2018-08-22
+{{% release-notes-container type="d"%}}
+- Deprecated `error` from `API`.
+Reason: Sustituted by adviseMessage.
+Expected removal on 2018-11-20 .
+- Deprecated `error` from `Member`.
+Reason: Sustituted by adviseMessage.
+Expected removal on 2018-11-20 .
+- Deprecated `error` from `Operation`.
+Reason: Sustituted by adviseMessage.
+Expected removal on 2018-11-20 .
+- Deprecated `error` from `Organization`.
+Reason: Sustituted by adviseMessage.
+Expected removal on 2018-11-20 .
+- Deprecated `error` from `Product`.
+Reason: Sustituted by adviseMessage.
+Expected removal on 2018-11-20 .
+- Deprecated `error` from `Resource`.
+Reason: Sustituted by adviseMessage.
+Expected removal on 2018-11-20 .
+- Deprecated `error` from `Role`.
+Reason: Sustituted by adviseMessage.
+Expected removal on 2018-11-20 .
+{{% / release-notes-container %}}
 ### 2018-08-03
 {{% release-notes-container type="d"%}}
 - Deprecated `organization` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Finally removed on 2018-08-14 .
+Finally removed on 2018-08-28 .
 - Deprecated `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Finally removed on 2018-08-14 .
+Finally removed on 2018-08-28 .
 - Deprecated `bookingReference` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Finally removed on 2018-08-14 .
+Finally removed on 2018-08-28 .
 {{% / release-notes-container %}}
 ### 2018-08-01
 {{% release-notes-container type="d"%}}